How to cook a turkey...properly

 The brine surrounding the muscle fibre cell has a higher concentration of salt than the fluid within the cells.
 This leads salt ions to enter the cell via diffusion.
 The high salt concentration immediately begins to do its work on the protein complexes within the muscle fibre (see below for detailed explanation).
 The end result is the muscle fibre draws in and retains a substantial amount of water by both osmosis and capillary action.
 The meat’s weight can increase by 10% or more allowing for greater moisture in the food after cooking.
 In addition, the dissolved protein does not coagulate into the normally dense aggregates, so the cooked meat seems more tender.

-In simple terms this means a moist, juicy and flavourful roast - you can also use the brining liquid to carry other flavours into the meat.
+In simple terms this means a moist, juicy and flavourful roast.

 Simple turkey brine recipe: